-Lesson Pla n
+Lesson Plan n for typical on site activity

 Aims and Teach participants the basics of paddling

-objectives Enthuse guests through a positive experience and allow an avenue for
+objectives • Enthuse guests through a positive experience and allow an avenue for

 progression

 Ensure the session is as safe as necessary

 Time • 60-180 minutes

-Equipment Kayaks / canoes, paddles, buoyancy aids, helmets (instructor's decision),
+Equipment • Kayaks / canoes / SUP, paddles, buoyancy aids, helmets (instructor's decision),

-needed First aid kit, radio
+needed • First aid kit, radio

 Toys, balls etc.

 All users of the lake will wear:

-Correctly fitted buoyancy aid
+$\circ$ Correctly fitted buoyancy aid

 Good fitting shoes

 Wetsuits are available to guests on cold days or if a wet session is

+planned

-planned O Helmets are available if the group and / or the session plan deem it
+Helmets are available if the group and / or the session plan deem it

 necessary.
-This decision is the instructor's to make

-BF adventure has a cover up policy which prohibits the sole use of bikinis and
+This decision is the instructor's to make BF adventure has a cover up policy which prohibits the sole use of bikinis and

 swimming trunks and promotes the use of T shirts and shorts for all users

 Swimming pool:

 If BFA equipment is allowed to be used it must be washed with clean water

 before use

 Helmets are to be worn at the discretion of the instructor, the following

 guidelines apply:

-Nature of session- playing ball games and raft games will require
+$\circ$ Nature of session- playing ball games and raft games will require

 helmets, skill tuition and rolling do not necessarily need helmets

-Pool shape and depth- deep pools do not need helmets, pools with shallow areas need helmets or boundaries need to be set
+Pool shape and depth- deep pools do not need helmets, pools with

+shallow areas need helmets or boundaries need to be set
-Participants-if the session is novice playing games and having fun which

-involves significant and possibly fast movement, then participants
+Participants-if the session is novice playing games and having fun which involves significant and possibly fast movement, then participants

 should not be swimming in the water.
 For coaching sessions, it is

 permissible for people to swim in the water around the kayaks provided

 the people paddling are experienced paddlers.

 When operating offsite the additional equipment must be carried:

 Towline

 Throw line

 Group Shelter

 Spare clothes

 Water / hot drinks

-• Whistle
+Whistle

 Spare paddles

 Mobile phone

-Cot up potos Map
+• Map

-Set up notes All equipment will be visually checked prior to use For all off site activities an efficient form must be completed and authorized by a
+Set up notes All equipment will be visually checked prior to use

-For all off site activities, an offsite form must be completed and authorised by a BCU Level 3 coach
+• For all off site activities, an offsite form must be completed and authorised by a

-Deo Level 3 coacii

-Unlock canoes / kayaks

-Gather medical information

-Collect wetsuits if needed

-Briefing Introduce yourself and start building rapport

-The instructor will brief the following:

-Area- identify the safe areas to operate in with the group

-Boundaries- set clear boundaries for the start of the session with operating area

-but also attitude / behaviour

-Capsize- ensure that the group are aware on what to do if they capsize

-Doctor-medical information

-Emergency- ensure the group are aware on what to do if there is an incident

-Agree aims for the session

-Check swimming ability

-Main Kit up the group and fit into kayaks

-delivery Discuss boundaries and safe operating areas

-delivery Agree behaviour and procedures for capsizes and also in emergencies

-Set up games and coaching sessions appropriate to the group's aims, suitable games may include:

-· ·

-Tag games Pally and the second

-Ball games

-Raft games -

-Races

-Movement and rescue skills

-Coaching - staff to where possible, teach basic strokes, linking these to games.
-The

-paddle power syllabus can be included

-Summary Typically, reviewing here can include:

-Personal skill acquisition

-Personal challenge

-Support and cooperation while paddling

-Summary on water safety

-Pack away Check the equipment and place back into storage as inducted

-All damaged equipment taken out of service and reported to the Staff who have

-this ASR or to the Team Leaders

-Other notes •
+BC Performance Coach or equivalent

+Unlock canoes / kayaks Gather medical information Collect wetsuits if needed Briefing Collect wetsuits if needed Introduce yourself and start building rapport The instructor will brief the following: Area- identify the safe areas to operate in with the group Boundaries- set clear boundaries for the start of the session with operating area but also attitude / behaviour Capsize- ensure that the group are aware on what to do if they capsize Doctor-medical information Emergency- ensure the group are aware on what to do if there is an incident Agree aims for the session Check swimming ability Kit up the group and fit into kayaks delivery Discuss boundaries and safe operating areas Agree behaviour and procedures for capsizes and also in emergencies Set up games and coaching sessions appropriate to the group's aims, suitable games may include: Tag games Ball games Raft games Races Movement and rescue skills Coaching - staff to where possible, teach basic strokes, linking these to games.
+The paddle power syllabus can be included Summary Typically, reviewing here can include: Personal skill acquisition Personal challenge Support and cooperation while paddling Summary on water safety Pack away Check the equipment and place back into storage as inducted All damaged equipment taken out of service and reported to the Staff who have this ASR or to the Team Leaders Other notes •

-Risk Assessment
+Risk Assessmen t

 Hazards Water

 Weather

 Rocks

 Games

 Kayaks / canoes / SUP

 Other users

 Pontoon

 staff

+off site paddle sport

 SEA - sea trips and estuary's

 Rivers up to grade 3

-Foundation Safety and Rescue Training
+Paddlesports Safety and Rescue Training

 SUP

+PSI

+Competent assistance and staff in training